JQuiroz728/Bluhr/README.md

 # Bluhr
 Transform your images into geometric primitives using this web application

-Using the [primitive](https://github.com/fogleman/primitive) library, the algorithm finds
+Using the [primitive](https://github.com/fogleman/primitive) library, the algorithm finds the most optimal shape for each unique mode that can be drawn to minimize the error between the original image and the resulting images.
+Results shown utilize 100 distinct shapes.
+More shapes will produce results resembling a closer appearance to the original photo.

 Original Photo: My dog Beckham
 ![](chavy.jpg)